ben-251/ben-251.github.io/content/posts/interesting.md

 # Connections hidden in plain sight
 Our search for this grand link begins with the unlikely pair of murder mysteries and maths.
 It's maybe not immediately clear that these two are the "same," but think about the way a murder mystery unfolds.
 There's a question that you must answer.
 A puzzle.
 You find clue after clue but can't make any sense of it all, everything is all over the place, and then...
 Boom!
 You find the missing piece and everything fits gorgeously together; they’re both about **satisfying solutions.**

-In speedcubing, there's a method of blindsolving called 3-style, used for quicker execution.
+In speed-cubing, there's a method of blindfolded solving called 3-style, used for quicker execution.
 A few months ago I tried to start learning the first half, and I was fully captivated the entire time.
 Why?
 Because through what are known as 'commutators', hundreds of algorithms became *intuitive.*

  Why stop here?
 Cryptic crosswords, chess, programming, they all have this exact pattern.